Dani3lSun/apex-plugin-dropzone/README.md

 It is based on JS Framework dropzone.js (https://github.com/enyo/dropzone).

 ## Changelog
-#### 1.9.5 - fully compatible with APEX 5.1 / Delete files inside Dropzone / General Code Cleanup / New Plugin Events
+#### 1.9.5 - fully compatible with APEX 5.1 / Delete files inside Dropzone / General Code Cleanup / New Plugin Events / Float number as max Filesize
 *Update Note: It may be required to renew the PL/SQL Code (Upload) to the default which is shipped with this plugin.
 Unfortunately Plugin Attributes are not updated automatically.*

 #### 1.9.4 - updated dropzone library to 4.3.0 / added a much more detailed upload progress bar per file